 As soon as the strawberries begin to ripen in the fields near my home, I’m planning this Classic Strawberry Shortcake.
 It just somehow seems to herald in the warm, long, fun days of summer ahead.

-Preheat oven to 425°F. Line a baking sheet with parchment paper.
+Preheat oven to 450°F. Line a baking sheet with parchment paper.
 Set aside.

 In a bowl whisk together the flour, sugar, baking powder, and salt.
 Add the butter and toss with flour.
 Using a pastry cutter, 2 knives… or your fingers, cut in the butter until it resembles coarse crumbs.
-In a separate bowl, whisk together the egg and the 1/3 cup cream.
+In a separate bowl, whisk together the egg, cream, and vanilla.
 Make a well in the center of the flour and pour the egg mixture into the hole.
 With a spatula mix the ingredients together just until moistened.
-Add additional cream, 1 tablespoon at a time, as needed to form a soft dough that is wet enough to be dropped from a spoon.
+You want the dough when squeezed to come together.
+Add additional cream as necessary, 1 tablespoon at a time, to form a soft dough that is wet enough to be dropped from a spoon or scoop.

-Using a large spoon, drop the shortcake dough onto the prepared baking sheet.
+Using a large spoon or scoop, drop the shortcake dough onto the prepared baking sheet.
 A spoonful about 2-3-inches wide should yield about 8 – 10 shortcakes, spaced 1 inch apart.
 Sprinkle with sparkling sugar if desired.
-Bake until the shortcakes are firm to the touch and golden-brown, 12-15 minutes.
+Bake until the shortcakes are firm to the touch and golden-brown, 10 to 12 minutes.

 While the biscuits are cooling on a rack, whip the cream.